 Some of you may have heard me on the radio, and for some of you my name will be totally unknown, so I will take this opportunity to introduce myself, and hope that I will get to meet you in person.

 I am a fully qualified Lecturer, and have many years experience of practise in complementary therapies before founding Jubilee College.
 Before that I was Department Head of Complementary Therapies at South East Derbyshire College.
-I was the first Reflexologist in the UK to be made a member of the Royal Society of Medicine and I also run my own Complementary Therapy Clinic, Jubilee Holistic Reflexology in Smalley, Derbyshire.
+I was the first Reflexologist in the UK to be made a member of the Royal Society of Medicine and I also run my own Complementary Therapy Clinic, Jubilee Holistic Reflexology in Hythe, Kent.

 I originally trained at the Northern School of Reflexology, but after qualifying, realised there was still so much more to learn.
 I then went on to do further training with Loretta Cusworth - one of the UK's foremost Reflexologists and Moshe Kruchik, of Tel Aviv - Israel.